qinyue-is-an-otter/Citation_verification/README.md

     }
 }
 ```
-The first mode `dois` it's built for scanning through a list of given DOIs to detect possible unrelated citations.
+The first mode `dois` is built for scanning through a list of given DOIs to detect possible unrelated citations.
 Given a doi or a pdf file, our script will automatically extract citation contexts and find the matching cited article or content, then, does the prediction with indicated methods, and returns a file that contains the results.

 The second mode `context_abstract_evaluation` requires a tsv file that is composed of the citation context and the corresponding content (or just abstract) of the cited paper.
 If the `method_accuracy_check` is *Yes*, then, there must be a column called *Label* in the given file.